13 November 2018

 Since graduating, I’ve held the same job as a full-time research scientist at the Institute for Geophysics at the University of Texas at Austin, where I have had the opportunity to teach, work with, and advise generations of students.
 More diverse and less siloed than their older peers, this current generation is both fearless and driven to work towards solutions that will ensure the resilience of the humanity in the face of mounting global problems.
 Many of them, however, have never had the opportunity to attend AGU’s Fall Meeting where they can share the experience of being immersed in a huge international gathering of geoscientists; where they can attend a session with an eminent researcher in their field or present their own work – some for the first time – to their peers; and where they can build professional bridges that may last a professional lifetime.

 That is why I am issuing this challenge to the members of AGU.
 As we approach our Centennial year, I will match dollar-for-dollar – up to a million dollars – each gift given to the support the student travel grant program.
 It is my firm belief that private donations from members are key to helping grow and sustain the next generation of geoscientists.
 I am hopeful that, as a member of the AGU community, you will rise to this challenge.

-Join me in me this effort that will help to ensure that every young geoscientist who wishes to attend AGU’s Fall Meeting will not be denied the opportunity to do so.
+Join me this effort that will help to ensure that every young geoscientist who wishes to attend AGU’s Fall Meeting will not be denied the opportunity to do so.
 Let your passion to support the sciences drive you.
 Be fearless.
-Be be part of the solution.
+Be part of the solution.
 THANK YOU!